hughesjr/chromium_el_builder/readme.txt

 This project provides shell scripts for building an RPM package of Chromium web-browser on Enterprise Linux distributions like CentOS.
-Currently, it can be used for building Chromium 28 or higher on CentOS 6.4 and the resulting RPM should be installed on any EL 6.
+Currently, it can be used for building Chromium 28 or higher on CentOS 6.4 and the resulting RPM should be installable on any EL 6 variant.

 The RPMs built for CentOS are available here: http://people.centos.org/hughesjr/chromium/6/